diana98morariu/coding-challenge-aug/coding-challenge-diana/README.md

-# Getting Started with My React App
+# Coding challenge for Merkle

 This project was created for Merkle.
 It contains 10 random Hacker News in an ascending order by their score.